mkuthan/mkuthan.github.io/source/_posts/2016-09-30-spark-streaming-on-yarn.markdown

     [0-9]*.jvm.G1-Young-Generation.time

-When You configure first Grafana dashboard for Spark job, perhaps the first question will emerge:
+When you configure first Grafana dashboard for Spark job, perhaps the first question will emerge:

 > How to configure Graphite query when metrics for every Spark application run are reported under its own application id?